 - CV, Jonas Silvia (Nov 2020) (115 KByte)

 Silvia Jonas holds a Marie Skłodowska Curie Fellowship by the European Commission.
-She completed her Ph.D. at Humboldt University Berlin in 2012, a B.Phil. in Philosophy at the University of Oxford (2010), an M.Litt. in Philosophy at the University of St. Andrews (2008), and a Magister Artium in Political Science, Philosophy, and Religious Studies at Munich University (2007).
+She completed her Ph.D. at Humboldt University Berlin in 2012, a BPhil in Philosophy at the University of Oxford (2010), an MLitt in Philosophy at the University of St. Andrews (2008), and a Magister Artium in Political Science, Philosophy, and Religious Studies at Munich University (2007).
 From 2012 to 2017, she was a Polonsky Postdoctoral Fellow at The Van Leer Institute and a Visiting Researcher and Lecturer at the Hebrew University of Jerusalem; from 2017-2019, she was a Minerva Fellow funded by the Max Planck Society at MCMP.

 - Ineffability and its Metaphysics: The Unspeakable in Art, Religion, and Philosophy.
 New York: Palgrave Macmillan (2016).
 (Reviewed in Notre Dame Philosophical Reviews; The Expository Times; New Books in Philosophy)

 - ‘Modal Structuralism and Theism.’
 In: Fiona Ellis (ed.), New Models of Religious Understanding.
-Oxford: Oxford University Press (forthcoming).
+Oxford: Oxford University Press (2018).